 Setting up a Humanoid Skeleton¶

 Game Creator comes with a tool that makes it much easier to automatically guess and extract the bounding volumes of a humanoid model.
-To use it, simply drag and drop the 3D model from the Project or Scene view model onto the bottom-most window and it will auto-magically approximate a Skeleton for you. you can then go ahead and tweak it to your game needs.
+To use it, simply change the character model using the Change Character button and click on the Create Humanoid button.
+It will auto-magically approximate a Skeleton for you that you can then tweak it to your game needs.